themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 That makes MCP part of the agent supply chain.

+I am also building this into tooling through the [MCP security evaluator](https://github.com/themayursinha/mcp-llm-security-evaluator), a companion project for testing and hardening MCP and LLM integrations.

 ## MCP is not just an integration layer

 In the [MCP architecture](https://modelcontextprotocol.io/docs/learn/architecture), an MCP host is the AI application.
 It creates MCP clients, usually one per server.
 Those clients talk to MCP servers that expose capabilities such as [tools](https://modelcontextprotocol.io/specification/2025-11-25/server/tools), [resources](https://modelcontextprotocol.io/specification/2025-11-25/server/resources), and [prompts](https://modelcontextprotocol.io/specification/2025-11-25/server/prompts).
 Tools let models perform actions.
 Resources give models contextual data.
 Prompts provide reusable interaction templates.